developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Bluetooth Configuration - Action Add Rule Name

-This Managed Configuration allows an Administrator using an EMM to specify a name for a new rule to be added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified if and only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify a name for a new rule to be added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

 ### Bluetooth Configuration - Action Add Rule Device Class

-This Managed Configuration allows an Administrator using an EMM to specify the *Device Class* for a new rule to be added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified if and only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the *Device Class* for a new rule to be added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

 When a *Device Class* is specified for a rule, Bluetooth *Auto-Pairing* automatically completes new Bluetooth Pairings for Bluetooth devices that have the specified *Device Class*.

 ### Bluetooth Configuration - Action Add Rule Device Upper Address Part

-This Managed Configuration allows an Administrator using an EMM to specify the *Device Upper Address Part* for a new rule to be added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified if and only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the *Device Upper Address Part* for a new rule to be added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

 When a *Device Upper Address Part* is specified for a rule, Bluetooth *Auto-Pairing* automatically completes new Bluetooth Pairings for Bluetooth devices that have the specified *Device Upper Address Part* in the upper part of their *Bluetooth Address*.

 ### Bluetooth Configuration - Action Remove Rule Name

-This Managed Configuration allows an Administrator using an EMM to specify the name of an existing rule to be removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified if and only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the name of an existing rule to be removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

 Any existing rule that has the specified name is removed.

 ### Bluetooth Configuration - Action Remove Rule Device Class

-This Managed Configuration allows an Administrator using an EMM to specify the *Device Class* of an existing rule to be removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified if and only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the *Device Class* of an existing rule to be removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

 Any existing rule or rules that have the specified *Device Class* is removed.

 ### Bluetooth Configuration - Action Remove Rule Device Upper Address Part

-This Managed Configuration allows an Administrator using an EMM to specify the *Device Upper Address Part* of an existing rule to be removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified if and only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the *Device Upper Address Part* of an existing rule to be removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

 Any existing rule or rules that have the specified *Device Upper Address Part* is removed.